petergithub/notes/01Technology/kafka/kafkaNote.md

 kafka-consumer-groups.sh --bootstrap-server localhost:9092 --list

 # view offsets
-kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group my-group
+kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group my_group

 # To manually delete one or multiple consumer groups, the "--delete" option can be used:
-kafka-consumer-groups.sh --bootstrap-server localhost:9092 --delete --group my-group --group my-other-group
+kafka-consumer-groups.sh --bootstrap-server localhost:9092 --delete --group my_group --group my_other_group

 # To reset offsets of a consumer group：to display
 kafka-consumer-groups.sh --bootstrap-server localhost:9092 --reset-offsets --group consumergroup1 --topic topic1 --to-latest